Day with Daeradar

 Celeborn unfolded his arms, and his gaze became impassive.
 He could tell the younger twin was beginning to have second thoughts about continuing their game, and Elladan would be sure to follow.
 But before he could say anything more, he was startled when the older twin suddenly began to climb to some of the higher branches while Elrohir lingered behind.

-"What is happening here, hír-nín?
-The forest was quiet until now."
+"What is happening here, hír-nín?"

 "They had lunch a short time ago," Celeborn muttered as he approached the younger Elf.
 "Surely that will–!"